 Whether you’re looking for the best camera for beginners, video, photography, or vlogging, or you’re after the best mirrorless or DSLR camera.
-We’ve compiled the three best options out there based on rigorous research involving every necessary detail to help you narrow down your search to the best camera for your particular need.
+We’ve compiled the four best options out there based on rigorous research involving every necessary detail to help you narrow down your search to the best camera for your particular need.

 The best camera to buy in 2022

-This guide is a work in progress involving 20 best cameras in total, so you can always check back for the full list – but for now, we’ve put together the three best options with exceptionally good value that covers every need and budget.
+This guide is a work in progress involving more best cameras in total, so you can always check back for the full list – but for now, we’ve put together the four best options with exceptionally good value that covers every need and budget.